-We provide free training for all of our products to all new clients, feel free to reach us through our training page.
+We provide free training, feel free to reach us through our training page.

 - Single user per server for better security, and organization.